 Here are some common attributes often associated with the benefits of effective meditation:

-- A stress free lifestyle
+- A lot less prone to stress

 - Better sex